[ Printer Friendly Version ] [ Report Abuse ]

 "Very faint... very...whimpering...like a House-elf..."
 She stilled her breath inside her bubble as much as she could and the sound of whimpering came from within the room.

 "That's not just a House-elf, that's Maggie!"
-Rachel rushed into the room following the sound of the whimpering.
+Alara rushed into the room following the sound of the whimpering.

 "Alara!!"
 Michael yelled as his head began to spin.
 "Don't!
 It's--" wave upon wave of the psychic curse hit him as he began to hear voices- they were his mother and sisters calling to him.
 “No… not possible….”
 It took every effort he had to step back out of the doorway and into the hall.